learningtapestry/learning-tapestry-developer-test/README.md

 ## Instructions

 - [ ] 1) Pull the data from the [LR API](http://node01.public.learningregistry.net/) (3000 records are enough).
-Please include the code for that in your project, as well as instructions for operating that part of your solution.
-This part of the app should be written in the same language as the rest of the app.

-    - The code that does this should be configurable and repeatable.
+    - The code that does this is a part of your app as well and written in the same language.
+It should be configurable and repeatable, and it's a good idea to write tests for it.

 - [ ] 2) Normalize the data as best you can into a relational structure.